cjdbarlow/Part-One/signifiance_testing.md

 * Related to sample size
 *p*-values are affected by sample size:
-    * A large effect size may be hidden by an insigificant *p*-value if sample size is small
+    * A large effect size may be hidden by an insignificant *p*-value if sample size is small
     * Similarly, a tiny effect size may be detected (i.e. a significant *p*-value) if sample size is large